-Matt (along with his brothers and business partners Pete and Thomas) spearheaded the initiative with Woolrich and were involved throughout the design and development process.
+Matt (along with his brothers and business partners Pete and Thomas) spearheaded the initiative with Woolrich and was involved throughout the design and development process.
 All of the photos in this article were supplied by Thomas Henwood from Main Line Overland.

 Robert is the new CEO of Four Wheel Campers and will be featured in an in-depth interview in a few weeks.

 Above: Woolrich Limited Editions of the Four Wheel Camper Hawk (left) and flatbed Fleet (right) models